pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

     auto-scaling-demo-tikv-2                      1/1     Running   0          15m
     ```

     View the changing status of Pods and the TPS and QPS of sysbench.
-When a new Pod is created in TiKV and TiDB, the TPS and QPS of sysbench increase significantly.
+When new Pods are created in TiKV and TiDB, the TPS and QPS of sysbench increase significantly.

-    After sysbench finishes the test, the newly created Pod in TiKV and TiDB disappears automatically.
+    After sysbench finishes the test, the newly created Pods in TiKV and TiDB disappear automatically.

 5. Destroy the environment by running the following commands: